Introduction

 For example, oversight of a recommendation engine may be at a high level to ensure that its output is consistent with the Editorial Guidelines.
 But where an AI is used in data analysis for a journalistic project, human oversight should engage with the detailed output.

-In all cases, there must be a senior editorial figure who is responsible and accountable for overseeing its deployment and continuing use.
+In all cases, where AI is used for editorial purposes there must be a senior editorial figure who is responsible and accountable for overseeing its deployment and continuing use of AI.
 Editorial line managers must also make sure they are aware of and effectively managing any use of AI by their teams.

 Any use of AI by the BBC in the creation, presentation or distribution of content must be transparent and clear to the audience.
 The audience should be informed in a manner appropriate to the context and it may be helpful to explain not just that AI has been used but how and why it has been used.